Aberdeen in Harford County, Maryland — The American Northeast (Mid-Atlantic)

 Originally erected 1932 by Dorsey Chapter N.S.D.A.R. to commemorate George Washington Bi-Centennial.

 Erected by Maryland Historical Trust & Maryland State Highway Administration.

 Location.
 39° 30.565′ N, 76° 9.81′ W. Marker is in Aberdeen, Maryland, in Harford County.
 Marker is at the intersection of Pulaski Highway (U.S. 40) and Bel Air Avenue, on the right when traveling south on Pulaski Highway.
+This is encountered very slightly before Bel Air Avenue.
 Touch for map.
 Marker is in this post office area: Aberdeen MD 21001, United States of America.
 Touch for directions.